cessen/cross_track/README.md

-# line_cross
+# Cross Track

-Blender addon to create empties that follow the intersection point between two lines
+Blender addon to track a 3D location trianglulated from two 2D camera tracks.